i2y/edda/README.md

 Multiple workers can safely process workflows using database-based exclusive control.
 This means:

-- Edda uses database row locks (not Redis or ZooKeeper)
+- Edda uses database-based locks (not Redis or ZooKeeper)
 - Each workflow instance runs on only one worker at a time
 - If a worker crashes, another worker automatically resumes
 - No additional infrastructure required